Skip to Content

 rose-breatsed grosbeak

 The Rose-breasted Grosbeak is a medium-sized songbird with a big, finch-like beak.
-The female is mostly brown and white, but the male has a white beak, black head and back, and black wings with a few white patches and spots.
+The female is mostly brown and white, but the male has a white beak, black head and back.
+Whings are black with a few white patches and spots.

-It has a white lower back and rump, white underparts with a red patch on the breast, and a black and white tail.
-This handsome bird lives in wooded habitats in much of southern Canada, and in the northern USA from eastern North Dakota south to Oklahoma and Ohio, and the Appalachian Mountains.
+It has a white lower back and rump, white underparts with a red patch on the breast.
+Also a black and white tail.
+This handsome bird lives in wooded habitats in much of southern Canada.
+But also in the northern USA from eastern North Dakota south to Oklahoma and Ohio, and the Appalachian Mountains.

 • In spring and early summer, the male Rose-breasted Grosbeak often sings its warbling song on moonlit nights.